 Please do not consider this as medical advice.
 Information presented herein are compiled from our forum as well as from the internet.
 We have not verified the accuracy of the information presented here.
 This is strictly to facilitate discussion and further proof or investigation.
 Any drug program should be discussed with your physician and use under their supervision and guidance.

+A list of drugs that cause hair loss.
 The list is by no means extensive.
 Not every person responds the same way.
 Some hair loss maybe temporary while others may experience a more prolonged effect of hair loss, thinning hair and in some cases even permanent baldness.
-The drugs here may affect both men and women.
+The drugs that cause hair loss here may affect both men and women.

 Not All Drugs Cause Hair Loss